-What can you do as a patient or family caregiver to protect yourself from superbugs?
+What can you do to protect yourself from superbugs?

 Of course, there is nothing you can do that will guarantee safety from superbugs.
 But there are steps you can take to reduce your risk of getting one of these nasty infections.

 - Since germs linger everywhere in hospitals, act as if all items in a hospital room are contaminated.
 Regularly wipe down hard surfaces with wipes containing bleach, including items that fall on the floor.